View Contact Info

 Monday - Friday: 8:30 am to 4:30 pm

 How to Reach Us

-The local Veterans’ Service Department is a ONE STOP center for veterans and the dependents of veterans and in addition to the duties to aid, assist, and advise, as stated in Chapter 115, Mass.
-General Law, the Agents and Directors counsel, file claims and explore every avenue of resources and revenue available to the veteran and their dependents.
+The local Veterans’ Service Department is a ONE STOP center for veterans and the dependents of veterans.
+In addition to the duties (to aid, assist, and advise, as stated in Chapter 115, Mass.
+General Law), the Agents and Directors counsel, file claims, and explore every avenue of resources and revenue available to the veteran and their dependents.

 From that start in 1861, to that date in 1888, when the Soldiers’ Relief Law was enacted, which gave cities and towns the right to support honorably discharged veterans, their spouses, widows, and minor children, to that date in 1945, when the Office of Commissioner of Veterans’ Services was created and to that date in 1946 when Chapter 115 (Veterans' Services) of the Massachusetts General Laws was reorganized to form the basis of today’s benefits and services program, the veterans within the Commonwealth of Massachusetts have not been forgotten.

 With Chapter 599 Acts of 1946, mandating ‘municipal and district Departments of Veterans’ Services, Veterans’ Agents and Directors of Veterans’ Services have become the first individuals that an ill, disabled, indigent, unemployed, or injured veteran has turned to for assistance.
 The person in charge of each local and district Department of Veterans’ Services is known as the Agent or Director.
 As required by law, Agents, Directors must be veterans.

 The Massachusetts Veterans’ Service Agents are committed to assist our needy veterans and their dependents, with respect, concern and compassion.
 Our office represents the City of Waltham and the State of Massachusetts; We do not represent the federal Government VA.